cosmos/ibc-rs/crates/ibc-clients/README.md

 # IBC Clients

-This crate is top-level library re-exports implemented Inter-Blockchain Communication (IBC) light clients serves as a centralized hub, simplifying the process of importing and integrating various IBC clients into your blockchain.
+This crate is top-level library re-exports implemented Inter-Blockchain Communication (IBC) light clients serves as a meta-crate, simplifying the process of importing and integrating various IBC clients into your blockchain.
 IBC is a distributed protocol that enables communication between distinct sovereign blockchains and IBC light clients track the consensus states and proof